jchobanana/Moon/_posts/2016-11-30-Idea-Sketches.md

 ---
 layout: post
 title:  "＠＃＄％＾＆＊！？"
-excerpt: "either something random or something old that I happened to have a photo of"
+excerpt: "something random that I happened to have a photo of"
 project: true
 tag:
 - drawing